analyticspot/anx-ml/SERIALIZATION.README.md

 deserialization so that the correct subclass of `FormatMetaData` is returned.
 The `FormatMetaData` then tells the `GraphSerDeser` what `Format` to use to deserialize the data.

-## ValueToken

-Note that often a node contains the `ValueToken`s of the inputs it will process.
-However, it should not serialize the full token as that may not be valid if the producing node's implementation changes.
-Instead it should serialize just the `ValueId`.
-The `sources` array passed to `createNode` can be used to convert `ValueId`s into `ValueToken`s.

-Happily, the `GraphSerDeser` takes care of this for you.
-Specifically, upon serialization there is a filter that ensures that only the `ValueId` part of a `ValueToken` is saved.
-If the `DataTransform` has only a single input then, the `GraphSerDeser` is capabile of transparently converting the `ValueIds` in the file into `ValueToken`s.
-What this means in practice is the for most `DataTransform` classes you don't need to think about the `ValueToken` issue at all: simply serialize your `ValueToken` instances as you'd like and the corresponding `ValueId` will be saved.
-Similarly, your setters and `@JsonCreator` methods that expect a `ValueToken` will be given one that is created for you by calling `GraphNode.token(valueId)` on the data source for your node.

-This is one of the reasons we suggest that virtually all `DataTransform` should read from a single `DataSet`.
-If you need the data from multiple `DataSet`s use the `DataGraph.merge` functionality.

-NOTE: This means we have to be sure to serialize (or all least construct things) in topological order.

 # Injection

 `GraphSerDeser` has a `registerFactoryForLabel` method that lets you register a custom `TransformFactory` to be used